talha131/onCrashReboot/content/ict/ Audio Visual Aid/Uses of Digital Cameras in the Classroom.md

 ---
-title:Uses of Digital Cameras in the Classroom
+title: Uses of Digital Cameras in the Classroom
 ---

 ### Documenting Experiments and Projects